Ilie Bolojan

-Ilie Gavril Bolojan (/ro/; born 17 March 1969) is a Romanian politician who has been serving as the Prime Minister of Romania since 2025.
-He formally held several public offices, including acting President of Romania, President of the Senate, Mayor of Oradea, and President of the Bihor County Council.
+Ilie Gavril Bolojan (Note: /ro/.) (born 17 March 1969) is a Romanian politician who has served as Prime Minister of Romania since 23 June 2025 and in a caretaker capacity since 5 May 2026.
+He previously served as the acting president of Romania in 2025, in his capacity as President of the Senate from 2024 to 2025.

+Bolojan previously served as Mayor of Oradea and President of the Bihor County Council.
 Following the National Liberal Party's defeat in the first round of the later annulled 2024 Romanian presidential election, and the subsequent resignation of Nicolae Ciucă, Bolojan became the party's acting president and was elected president of the Senate of Romania.

-On 12 February 2025, following the resignation of Iohannis, Bolojan became the acting president of Romania, serving until Nicușor Dan's inauguration on 26 May 2025 following his victory in the 2025 Romanian presidential election.
-During his acting presidency, his term as president of the Senate was suspended and took office again after Dan's presidency began.

-On 20 June 2025, Bolojan was named as Prime Minister of Romania by President Dan and was sworn in on 23 June 2025.
+On 12 February 2025, following the resignation of Klaus Iohannis, Bolojan became the acting president of Romania, serving until Nicușor Dan's inauguration on 26 May 2025 following his victory in the 2025 Romanian presidential election.
+During his acting presidency, his term as president of the Senate was suspended.
+On 20 June 2025, Bolojan was appointed as prime minister by President Dan and was sworn in on 23 June 2025.
+On 5 May 2026, his government fell after losing a vote of no-confidence, though he remains in office as a caretaker.

 Early life

-Ilie-Gavril Bolojan was born on 17 March 1969 in Vadu Crișului, a commune in Bihor County, in the Socialist Republic of Romania.
+Bolojan was born on 17 March 1969 in Vadu Crișului, a commune in Bihor County, in the Socialist Republic of Romania, as the son of Ilie and Floare.
 He is unrelated to Victor Bolojan, a high-ranking Communist politician (Central Committee member 1969–1979) and diplomat.
 Bolojan graduated from the Emanuil Gojdu Mathematics-Physics High School in Oradea and studied mechanics (1988–1993) at the Traian Vuia Polytechnic Institute in Timișoara and mathematics (1990–1993) at the West University of Timișoara.
 He became a member of the National Liberal Party (PNL) in 1993.
 During 1993–1994, he was a teacher at the Tileagd Auxiliary School.

 Political career

 Beginnings (1996–2008)

 Between 1996 and 2004, Ilie Bolojan was a local councilor of the town of Aleșd, and from 2004 a member of the Bihor County Council.
 In 2005 and 2006, he attended specialisation courses in public administration in France and at the National Institute of Administration in Bucharest.
 In the period 2005–2007, he was commissioner ('prefect') of Bihor County, and in the period 2007–2008 he held the position of secretary general of the Government.